• Skip to main content

 The BEST Apple Dumpling dessert recipe ever is sheer perfection, with whole cinnamon-laced apples wrapped in a homemade flakey pie crust and then baked in a decadent sauce.

-Served hot out of the oven and then topped with a scoop or maybe two of vanilla ice cream, Apple Dumplings are an absolute crowd-pleaser.
-And, not only are they the perfect fall dessert but the perfect anytime dessert.
+Served hot out of the oven and then topped with a scoop or maybe two of vanilla ice cream, Apple Dumplings, like my Apple Pie Filled Cinnamon Rolls, Apple Cobbler with Cake Mix, and Apple Pastries, are an absolute crowd-pleaser.
+And, like this Apple Cake Recipe, not only is it the perfect fall dessert but the perfect anytime dessert.

 What you will need: